apache/incubator-kie-tools/packages/chrome-extension-pack-kogito-kie-editors/it-tests/README.md

 2. Run the tests

-Use `yarn run test:it` command to run the tests.
+Use `pnpm test:it` command to run the tests.

 ## File structure